 Traffic accidents involving large, commercial trucks like tankers, big rigs, and tractor-trailers, can cause major devastation.
 The sheer size and weight of these vehicles, when coupled with significant speeds, can crush smaller vehicles in the event of a collision.
 Unfortunately, the occupants of smaller cars and SUVs have a much higher risk of injury or death than commercial drivers.
 In fact, it is not uncommon for truck accident victims to suffer injuries that are catastrophic, or permanent, in nature.

 After a truck accident, you can feel scared, disoriented, and confused.
 Since trucks are large vehicles, they have the likelihood of causing serious damage to the average motor vehicle.
-If you are suffering from severe injuries or your vehicle sustained heavy damage, you should always call 911 immediately after the accident.
+If you are suffering from serious injuries or your vehicle sustained heavy damage, you should always call 911 immediately after the accident.
 Seek medical attention immediately and do not put yourself in further danger at the scene of the crash.

 If you can move around safely and without further injury, you may want to take steps to preserve evidence after the collision.
-Collecting this information can help your lawyer investigate your claim and support your credibility.
+Collecting this information can help your accident lawyer investigate your claim and support your credibility.

 Trucking companies are subject to both state and federal regulations, and violations of these trucking regulations often contribute to serious trucking accidents.
 Accident reconstruction experts may be needed to review and reconstruct what occurred, which is something that the team at Duncan Law Group can assist you with during the legal process.

 Not only do our trucking accident lawyers have the resources to skillfully manage your personal injury claim, but we are backed by more than a decade of experience.
 We have also recovered tens of millions of dollars on behalf of past clients, so you can rest assured that your future will be in good hands.